ahmadalwy3/ahmadalwy3/Advanced-settings.md

 If you want to reset all settings to their default values, delete everything then press _"Apply changes"_.

+**Important:** Some advanced settings are purposefully left undocumented, they are for internal use during development, or their long term availability has not yet been decided.
+Do not open an issue about these purposefully undocumented settings -- the issue will be closed without further comment.

 ***

 #### `allowGenericProceduralFilters`